skip to log on skip to main content

 We developed an enterprise Sponsorship Playbook to provide guidance for groups across the bank looking to run a sponsorship program, and completed a stocktake of our people policies, processes and practices to identify opportunities for improvement.
 Some of the adjustments we are now making include improvements to our exit interview process and providing additional guidance for hiring managers on inclusive recruitment.

 ANZ is signatory to the 40:40 Vision, an investor-led initiative which aims to achieve gender balance (40:40:20) in executive leadership teams of ASX300 companies by 2030.
-As at 30 September 2023, women as Key Management Personnel (KMP)disclaimer had decreased to 30% (below the 40% target).
+As at 30 September 2023, women as Key Management Personnel (KMP)13 had decreased to 30% (below the 40% target).
 This number included Richard Howell, who was Acting Group Executive Talent & Culture for three months during 2023.
 Elisa Clements was announced permanent Group Executive Talent& Culture commencing 9 October at which time women as KMP increased to 40%.
 Three of the four KMP roles with profit and loss accountability are held by women – our Group Executive Australia Retail Maile Carnegie, Group Executive Australia Commercial Clare Morgan, and Group Executive and CEO New Zealand Antonia Watson.

 Further detail on our gender diversity targets can be found in our Corporate Governance Statement and our Diversity and Inclusion Policy.
 For more information about employee gender breakdowns see our ESG Data and Frameworks pack.